 Citronella essential oil, made from the leaves of the lemongrass plant, has a strong citrus-like aroma.
 Because cats have a strong sense of smell, they do not like strong scents and will avoid areas with potent aromas.
 This oil has no toxic properties and will also repel insects.

-To repel cats, make a solution of 20 drops citronella oil mixed with 200 mL of water and pour it into a spray bottle.
-Shake it well and and spray it on surfaces in your home or directly on plants in your garden.
+To repel cats, make a solution of 20 drops citronella oil mixed with 200 milliliters of water and pour it into a spray bottle.
+Shake it well, and spray it on surfaces in your home or directly on plants in your garden.
 In addition, place citronella-scented candles around your garden as a long-lasting cat deterrent.

-To repel cats, soak a cloth in eucalyptus oil and place it in an area you want a cat to stay away from.
+To repel cats, soak a cloth in eucalyptus oil, and place it in an area you want a cat to stay away from.
 Rub cloths sprinkled with eucalyptus oil on solid surfaces to coat them with the oil.
 You can also tie the eucalyptus-scented cloths around plants to repel cats.

-You should never spray an essential oil of any kind directly on a cat to repel it.
-These oils can cause poisoning if ingested or absorbed through their skin.
-Spray these oils safely around your home, which will naturally deodorize pet odors while keeping cats off counter tops, plants or other areas.
+You should never spray an essential oil of any kind directly onto a cat to repel it.
+These oils can cause poisoning if ingested or absorbed through the skin.
+Spray these oils safely around your home, which will naturally neutralize pet odors while keeping cats off counter tops, plants, or other areas.